 Take a peek!

-We want our students to become friends, and get to know one another – and the best way to do this is over a cup of tea.
-This is why classes always start and finish with a complimentary vegan high tea, where everyone can sit on our vintage sofas and chat.
+We want our students to become friends, and get to know one another, which is why we have created a beautiful space where everyone can sit on our vintage sofas and chat.
+Our Change Rooms are decorated with stunning wallpaper and plush vintage couches, making them a beautiful place to hang out before and after class.
 Sky Sirens has never been just a dance studio.
 It is an inclusive, diverse community of babes that offer support and encouragement to one another.

 Sky Sirens is a confidence building, Intersectional Feminist safe space that is inclusive of the LGBTQIA+ community, Sex & Adult Industry workers, people of colour, people living with invisible and/or visible medical conditions and those in other minority groups.
 All Siren staff undergoes regular professional development sessions to educate and inform them on ways to improve the Siren experience and open conversation about inclusivity.
 We are also huge advocates of educating our students about these topics and often write articles on our blog and private student Facebook group.